Frequently Asked Questions for the Shelter Rebuild

 Where is the money for the shelter re-build coming from?

-The federal and provincial governments have invested $8.84 million to support building a new, modern, accessible shelter.
+The federal and provincial governments have invested $9 million to support building a new, modern, accessible shelter.
+The remaining $3 million will come from community donations and will outfit and furnish the new centre.